 Another friend’s mother had dementia, and it robbed her of seven years of her life.
 Her mom’s decline was excruciating to watch.
 While driving her mom to the doctor one day, my friend’s mother asked, “Are you my mother or my daughter?”
 My friend lost control of the car and hit a parked car.
 After that incident, my friend prayed that her mom would pass away and find some peace.
 When the day finally came and her mother died, my friend was inconsolable.
 She grieved deeply until her own death, just eighteen months later.

 Grief is such a personal experience.
 We all grieve differently based on our personalities, relationship with the deceased, life experiences, and probably a host of other factors.
 And we grieve in our own time.
 Just because we have a warning that a loved one will die doesn’t mean we are prepared for the loss.
 No matter the relationship or the age, few people are ready to say goodbye.
 Each of us needs the time, space, and extended support to heal and, hopefully, find peace.

 Robbie Miller Kaplan is an author who writes from a unique perspective as a mother who has lost two children.
-She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, now at a reduced price for e-books for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
+She has written How to Say It When You Don't Know What to Say, a guide to help readers communicate effectively when those they care about experience loss, available in ebooks for "Illness & Death," "Suicide," "Miscarriage," "Death of a Child," "Death of a Stillborn or Newborn Baby," "Pet Loss," "Caregiver Responsibilities," "Divorce" and "Job Loss."
 All titles are in Amazon's Kindle Store.